Most folks would love to work from home.

 Proofreading texts online can open your eyes to what else is out there.

-Trust me, there are more ways that one to make a buck on the internet, and in many cases, you can earn more than you ever could on a normal job, while working significantly fewer hours.
+Trust me, there are more ways than one to make a buck on the internet, and in many cases, you can earn more than you ever could on a normal job while working significantly fewer hours.

 Work from home proofreading sounds like a bed of roses, but it’s really not.
 The job has it’s drawbacks too.

 #1- Tight deadlines

 Not always, or often really, but occasionally it’ll happen that it’s late at night, and you get a gig, and the deadline is early morning the next day.